 As mentioned previously, Rowling was not initially successful when trying to publish her manuscript.
 She dealt with multiple rejections before the book was finally published.
 People who know her history are aware that she had to deal with her mother’s death, divorce, and relative poverty before she became who she is today.
 The way she managed these challenging times is proof of her resilience through hardship.

 “She has created an icon out of herself,” he says.
-“From the PR point of view, she has handled herself brilliantly because if you are seen to be self-promoting too much, the press will turn on you.
+“From a PR point of view, she has handled herself brilliantly because if you are seen to be self-promoting too much, the press will turn on you.
 But she hasn’t done that.
 She has been elusive and slightly mysterious enough in her behavior for the media to remain intrigued by her.” – Eugene Secunda, New York University communications professor.

 8) Use a multi-channel approach